keenanMcentee/Gameplay-Prog-Lab-10/README.md

 # README #

-This is LAB 09
+This is LAB 10

 ### What is this repository for? ###

-* Lab 09 Experiment with a Cube, Vertex and Fragment Shaders
+* Lab 10 Experiment with a Cube Texturing

 ### How do I get set up? ###